Flood Risk Community Engagement & Resilience Officer

 ✨Tip Number 3

 Prepare to discuss your experience with community engagement and resilience-building activities.
-Think of specific examples where you've successfully worked with communities or organisations to raise awareness or implement flood preparedness strategies.
+Think of specific examples where you've successfully worked with communities or organisations to enhance preparedness against flooding.

 ✨Tip Number 4

 Be ready to showcase your adaptability and problem-solving skills.
-Given the nature of the role, having examples of how you've responded to unexpected challenges or emergencies will highlight your suitability for the position.
+Given the nature of the role, being able to discuss how you've handled unexpected situations or emergencies in the past will be crucial during the interview process.

 We think you need these skills to ace Flood Risk Community Engagement & Resilience Officer